JanssenProject/jans/docs/cedarling/cedarling-authz.md

 are derived from JWT tokens.
 The OpenID Connect ("OIDC") JWTs are joined by the Cedarling to create User and Role entities; the OAuth access token is used to create a Workload entity, which is the software that is acting on behalf of the Person (or autonomously).
-The Cedarling validates that given its policies, both the Person and Workload are authorized.
+The Cedarling validates that given its policies, Role, Person and Workload are authorized.
+If one of Role or Person and Workload is authorized then the request is allowed to proceed.

 The Cedarling maps "Roles" out-of-the-box.
 In Cedar, Roles are a special kind of Principal.
 Instead of saying "User can perform action", we can say "Role can perform action"--a convenient way to